cloudmatrix/signedimp/README.txt

 to hack the frozen exe to run the signedimp bootstrapping code first, or securely bundle these modules into the executable itself.

+So far I've only worked out the necessary voodoo for py2exe; to sign a py2exe frozen app do the following:

+    key = RSAKeyWithPSS(modulus,pub_exponent,priv_exponent)
+    signedimp.tools.sign_py2exe_app("some/dir/on/sys/path",key)

-When I get around to it, I'll include shortcuts for hackig signed imports into the output for various common freezer modules.
+When I get around to it, I'll figure out and include shortcuts for other common freezer modules.

 Caveats